 Use this opportunity to increase your brand exposure and acquire new customers with good, old-fashioned print advertising and direct mail.
-These advertising vehicles offer very effective ways for your business to rise above the digital noise.
+A direct mail marketing campaign offers very effective ways for your business to rise above the digital noise.
 (To check jump directly to our Best Direct Mail Offers Infographic, click here)

 1. Breaks Through Digital Noise

 The Radicati Group estimates there are approximately 3.9 billion email users worldwide, with 293 billion emails sent and received daily.
 According to DMR, the average office worker receives 121 emails per day.
 Talk about email overload!
 And that number is expected to rise.
-With Americans exposed to around 5,000 ads per day, up from 500 ads per day in the ‘70s, and a large amount of those being digital, print and direct mail can cut through the digital noise to reach your audience and drive sales.
+With Americans exposed to around 5,000 ads per day, up from 500 ads per day in the ‘70s, and a large amount of those being digital, print and a direct mail marketing strategy can cut through the digital noise to reach your audience and drive sales / conversions.

 2. Elicits a Strong Emotional Reaction

 With less physical mail hitting the mailbox than the number of emails that hit your inbox, consumers might actually enjoy checking their physical mail as opposed to their email.
 A Gallup Poll shows that 41% of Americans look forward to checking their mailboxes on a daily basis.
 It’s not just the older demographics, either.
 In fact, 57% of Americans under the age of 30 have made purchases based on direct mail offers.